Science

 Science Vocabulary Flashcard Generator

 A science vocabulary flashcard generator gives you definition-based study cards across biology, chemistry, physics, and earth science in seconds.
 Select a single subject for focused revision or choose Mixed mode to drill across all four disciplines at once.
 Each card pairs a precise term with a clear, exam-ready definition calibrated for GCSE, A-Level, AP, and introductory college courses.
 Flashcards outperform passive reading because active recall forces retrieval rather than recognition.
 This generator removes the card-writing step entirely, so your session starts immediately.
 Generate a fresh set each time to avoid the common pitfall of memorising card order instead of actual definitions.
+Typical uses include reviewing earth science terminology like igneous, sedimentary, and metamorphic rock classification.
+The tool is completely free and runs in your browser, so you can generate as often as you like.

 How to use